About JayceLand's Weekly Rochester Events

 Boring Site Details

-The way it used to work is that the old version went in the archive and the new one took its place.
-I set up the weekly.jayceland.com domain because it was easier to type in.
-It just redirects you to http://jayceland.com/LunchNStuff/index.html.
+Before I was using WordPress in full, I would move the current week to the archive and make a new page that took its place.
+I set up the weekly.jayceland.com domain because it was easier to type in which would just redirect to https://jayceland.com/LunchNStuff/index.html.
 In the 2003-Feb-13 update I did away with the old home page (well moved it to where the link goes) and set up the JayceLand.com home to go to the weekly update.

 When I was building a site in HTML each week, I used an Apple Macintosh G3 iBook.
 A FileMaker Pro database held all the events which allowed me to put stuff in far in advance and just forget about it.
 I wrote a script for Unix's "sed" command that tweaks the FileMaker Pro export into HTML (it was once an even more convoluted AppleScript!)
 There were no style sheets or XML, just straight, table-formatted HTML.